Feyerabend/ABC80/abc802/CPM.md

 The creators of ABC802 and its variants at DIAB AB believed that developing a Unix-based system was the next logical step in technological evolution.
 They introduced their own “ABCNIX,” named after the renowned ABC computer series.
-This system, alternatively known as D-NIX, wa even licensed or possibly rebranded as *Cromix* for Cromenco.[^D_NIX]
+This system, alternatively known as D-NIX, was even licensed or possibly just rebranded as *Cromix* for Cromenco.[^D_NIX]

 D-NIX was used in computers such as ABC1600[^ABC1600] and ABC9000[^ABC9000] introduced in 1984/1985.

 [^D_NIX]: https://sv.wikipedia.org/wiki/D-NIX
 [^ABC1600]: https://sv.wikipedia.org/wiki/ABC_1600
 [^ABC9000]: https://sv.wikipedia.org/wiki/DIAB_Serie_90